solliancenet/MCW-Azure-Synapse-Analytics/Hands-on lab/HOL step-by step - Azure Synapse Analytics end-to-end solution.md

     ![On the Synapse workspace resource screen, the Overview pane is shown with the Launch Synapse Studio button highlighted in the top toolbar.
 The Workspace web URL value is also highlighted.](media/workspaceresource_launchsynapsestudio.png)

-## Exercise 2: Create and populate customer information and sales tables in the SQL Pool
+## Exercise 2: Create and populate the supporting tables in the SQL Pool

 Duration: X minutes